maartenba/maartenba.github.io/_posts/2020-08-26-producer-consumer-pipelines-with-system-threading-channels.markdown

 > Note: `System.Threading.Channels` is always available in .NET Core.
 For .NET Framework, install the [`System.Threading.Channels`](https://www.nuget.org/packages/System.Threading.Channels) package if you want to use it.

 The `System.Threading.Channels` namespace contains a static `Channel` class that gives us several factory methods for creating channels.
-A channel usually coms in the form of `Channel<T>`, a data structure that supports reading and writing.
+A channel usually comes in the form of `Channel<T>`, a data structure that supports reading and writing.

 Here's how we can create a channel for our first producer/consumer pair, the one that gives us a stream of blog post paths: